 While comparables are very important and help you determine the exit, or the terminal, value of your company, the information that they give you should NOT be used blindly.

-Here are the four reasons why you need to adjust the comparables data before it becomes relevant for your company.
+In this article and the corresponding video, we discuss the four reasons why you need to adjust the comparables data before it becomes relevant for your company.

 Reason #1: Business Model